Smart Curriculum Volume 3: Curating Content, Frameworks, and Thought Experiments for the Smart Curriculum

 Tab Article

-Volkan Duran, PhD, is an Associate Professor, distinguished scholar, and academic leader based in Igdır, Turkiye.
-He holds dual PhDs one in Curriculum and Instruction and another in Mathematics and his interdisciplinary work spans curriculum innovation, educational policy, and the integration of artificial intelligence with quantitative methods in curriculum development.
-With an extensive record of peerre viewed publications, conference presentations, and successful curriculum design initiatives, he has significantly contributed to modern educational practices.
+Associate Professor Volkan Duran is a distinguished scholar and academic leader based in Igdir, Turkey.
+He holds dual PhDs—one in Curriculum and Instruction and another in Mathematics—and his interdisciplinary work spans curriculum innovation, educational policy, and the integration of artificial intelligence with quantitative methods in curriculum development.
+With an extensive record of peer-reviewed publications, conference presentations, and successful curriculum design initiatives, he has significantly contributed to modern educational practices.
 Currently serving in key administrative roles at Igdir University, Professor Duran continues to advance research and teaching in the field, inspiring future generations in both theoretical and practical dimensions of education.

-Hamed Barjesteh, PhD, an Associate Professor of Education and Applied Linguistics at Islamic Azad University, Ayatollah Amoli branch, has been a teacher educator for two decades.
+Hamed Barjesteh, an associate professor of education and applied linguistics at Islamic Azad University, Ayatollah Amoli Branch, has been a teacher educator for two decades.
 He has authored numerous books and articles on English language teaching and has shared his expertise at national and international conferences.
-Barjesteh has actively engaged in training and mentoring teachers.
-He supervised numerous MA theses and PhD dissertations.
-He held several significant positions, including founder of the Language and Culture program, head of the English department, Dean of the School of Humanities and Social Sciences, and Rector of a higher education university.
-Additionally, he has made numerous editorial contributions by serving as the review editor for multiple journals and being an editorial board member for others.
+Barjesteh has actively engaged in training and mentoring teachers and has supervised numerous MA theses and PhD dissertations.
+He has held several significant positions including founder of the Language and Culture Program, Head of the English Department, Dean of the School of Humanities and Social Sciences, and Rector of a higher education university.
+Additionally, he has made numerous editorial contributions by serving as a review editor for multiple journals and being an editorial board member for others.
 His research focuses on critical language pedagogy, thinking skills in language learning, critical language testing, dynamic assessment, and positive psychology.

-Atena Haghnavaz, PhD, is a seasoned language educator with over 15 years of experience in English language instruction.
-She is currently a PhD candidate in Education, with a research focus on innovative pedagogical approaches in second language acquisition.
-In addition to her extensive teaching background, she has held managerial roles, including five years as the director of an English language institute, where she gained significant expertise in educational leadership and teacher supervision.
-Atena has presented her research at numerous national and international conferences and actively conducts teacher training workshops aimed at enhancing instructional effectiveness through evidencebased practices.
+Atena Haghnavaz is a seasoned language educator in Canada with over 15 years of experience in English language instruction.
+Currently, she is pursuing her PhD in Education with a research focus on innovative pedagogical approaches in L2 acquisition.
+In addition to her extensive teaching background, she has held managerial roles including five years as the director of an English language institute, where she gained significant expertise in educational leadership and teacher supervision.
+Atena has presented her research at numerous national and international conferences and actively conducts teacher training workshops aimed at enhancing instructional effectiveness through evidence-based practices.
 Her academic interests include language learning strategies, curriculum development, critical thinking in education, and psycholinguistics.